Seasawher/Seasawher/README.md

 * Please post an issue on GitHub.
 I will reply to you.

-* Please use Discord for private discussions. `Kitamado#9271` is me.
+* Please use Discord for private discussions. `seasawher` is me.

 ## :bow: Acknowledgments